 Each heated seat switch has two settings (HI and LOW).
-Press the switch once to obtain the desired heating position and press a second time in the same direction to turn the heated seats OFF.
-If you do not purposefully turn the switch OFF, the heating element in the seat will remain activated until the ignition is turned off.
-The indicators on the switch will illuminate when the heated seats are in the (HI or LOW) position.
-Flashing telltale lights on the switch indicate that the Heated Seat system needs servicing.
+Press the switch once to obtain High heat level, then press the switch again to obtain Low heat level.
+Pressing the switch a third time will turn the heated seats OFF.
+If you do not purposefully turn the switch OFF, the seat heating level will automatically change to the next lower level, or OFF.
+The High heat level operates for 30 minutes (approximate), the Low heat level operates for 30 minutes (approximate).
+The seat heat will also turn OFF when the ignition is turned OFF.
+Both of the indicators ON identifies High heat level.
+The lower indicator On only, identifies Low heat level.
+Flashing indicator lights on the switch indicate that the Heated Seat System needs servicing.